 How does Cultural Transformation Happen?

 The turning point in your culture change initiative is to start by finding out what’s working in the business and what’s not.
-This involves carrying out a cultural assessment of the entire organisation, which may include determining levels of honesty, integrity, accountability, teamwork, information sharing, among many others.
+This involves carrying out a cultural assessment of the entire organization, which may include determining levels of honesty, integrity, accountability, teamwork, information sharing, among many others.

-The results found from the cultural values assessment will give your organisation a roadmap for transformation and allow you to identify the key performance indicators, for instance, the cultural entropy score, the level of values alignment, and the most crucial value indicators.
+The results found from the cultural values assessment will give your organization a roadmap for transformation and allow you to identify the key performance indicators, for instance, the cultural entropy score, the level of values alignment, and the most crucial value indicators.